What is Data for Decisions?

 Data for Decisions can enable researcher to help health professionals and the wider community know more about the safe use of medicines, disease patterns, appropriate referrals, outcomes of diseases or treatments, and the costs of care.

 Privacy and data security

-Before any information leaves the general practice, a software program (GRHANITE) automatically removes patient names, address, initials and full date of birth.
-Identifiable information is never provided to researchers and no collected data is openly available or stored in an off-shore server.
+Before any information leaves the general practice, a software program (GRHANITE®) removes patient names, address, initials and full date of birth.
+Identifiable information about the dataset is not provided to researchers and no collected data is openly available or stored in an off-shore server.
 Click here for more about privacy and security.

 Who will have access to the de-identified data?

 When de-identified records are used, individual patient consent is not normally needed.
 De-identified means that data fields where identifying information is normally entered are not extracted.
-For example, data fields known to normally contain names, addresses, full date of birth and other individually identifying information is removed from the records before it leaves the medical practice.
+For example, data fields known to normally contain names, addresses, full date of births and other individually identifying information are removed from records before they leave the medical practice.
 There are other measures also in place to protect the data and the identities of anyone represented in the data.